-The webinars will run bi-weekly, each one covering a different topic.
-Please do sign up, attend, and let us know what you think of the webinars!
+The live webinar series will run bi-weekly, each one covering a different topic.
+You can get the schedule for each month, including topics, in our monthly Newsletter.
+Please do sign up for the webinars, attend, and let us know what you think of them!
 We would love to hear your feedback.

-– Your employees might have access to company secrets, intellectual property, future strategic plans, customer pricing, and many other pieces of information that you don’t wish to have shared.
+Your employees have access to company secrets, intellectual property, future strategic plans, customer pricing, and many other pieces of information that you don’t wish to have shared.

-– Anyone else that you share confidential information with that you don’t want to become public information.
+Anyone else with whom you share information with that you want to keep from public knowledge.

-Thanks to Cobalt Lawyers (http://cobaltcounsel.com/) and ClauseHound (https://clausehound.com/).
+Thanks to Cobalt Lawyers and ClauseHound.
 The information provided may not be relevant to your jurisdiction, this information is not a substitute for obtaining legal counsel, nor does it create a lawyer-client relationship with you, the reader.